AnteDujic/MLS---Assesment/README.md

 ### PRACTICALS

-This folder contains notebooks based on the Module lectures, and are centered around different topics related to Machine Learning.
+This folder contains notebooks based on the Module lectures, which are centered around different topics related to Machine Learning.
+It also contains the img file, with diagrams used in those notebooks.
 The main part of each notebook are the exercises, done as weekly assignments for the Module.
-The rest of the notebooks is heavily based on the lectures, with certain parts being left out or further developed, to build a narrative around the mentioned exercises.
+The rest of the notebooks is heavily based on the lectures, with certain parts being left out or further developed, with a purpose of building a narrative around the mentioned exercises.
 Below are listed all the notebooks and a brief explanation of each exercise.

 #### 01 - STATISTICS